oddbird/oddleventy/content/blog/2023/components.md

 without the custom element registration.
-That's better than some SPA frameworks, but server-side templates would get us even farther.
+That's better than some SPA frameworks, but server-side templates would get us even farther -- no run-time JS required.

 And what if we want to pass in data, then use flow control